2022 Oakland school shooting

 On September 28, 2022, one person was ultimately killed and five people were wounded from gun violence that occurred at King Estates School Complex, an area where three different high schools share a complex campus in Oakland, California.
-The shooting happened during school hours at 12:45 p.m., when two gunmen, believed by Oakland authorities to not attend the school, entered the campus of Rusdale High School and opened thirty rounds on people present on campus.
+The shooting happened during school hours at 12:45 p.m., when two gunmen, believed by Oakland authorities to not attend the school, entered the campus of Rudsdale High School and opened thirty rounds on people present on campus.
 While it is reported that the shooting had gang or group overtones, the victims hit were all allegedly innocent bystanders.
 No suspects have yet been arrested or identified.
 There is surveillance footage showing two suspected gunmen on campus, and a third person of interest involved.

-The sole fatality, a carpenter who worked on the campus, died from his injuries in a hospital in mid-November 2022.
+The sole fatality, a carpenter who worked on the campus, died from his injuries in a hospital on November 17, 2022.

+There have been no suspects arrested, or any persons of interest identified, as of 2025.

 Background

 The East Oakland complex comprises Rudsdale Continuation School, Newcomer high schools, BayTech Charter School, and the headquarters of Sojourner Truth Independent Study.
-Rusdale High serves recent immigrants ages 16–21 who have fled violence and instability in their home countries, according to the school's website and CNN.
+Rudsdale High serves recent immigrants ages 16–21 who have fled violence and instability in their home countries, according to the school's website and CNN.

 The campus had a recent issue with violence in August where a student was wounded from being stabbed, and a gun was recovered that same month on campus.
 A parent advisor at BayTech said the charter school was so concerned about the Oakland Unified School District’s lack of action that it hired its own security guard.
 An independent security company confirmed that guard was among the six people shot on Wednesday.

 Oakland is a city that struggles with violent crime and had a high number of murders in the past several years, surpassing 100 (equivalent to at least 25 per 100,000 residents) and was the site of another alleged gang-related assault on a school the previous month, where three people were injured from bullets fired at Oakland Technical High School.